kitsting/vanadius-godot/README.md

 ## Vanadius Port

-This is a port of my first game, Vanadius, to the Godot engine.
+This is a port of my first game, Vanadius, to Godot engine v4.4.
 While originally made in GameMaker, I decided that I wanted source code that actually worked.
 This version also features numerous improvements over the original version.

 Status: In development